NetLogo/Time-Extension/README.md

 *time:schedule-repeating-event agent anonymous-command tick-or-time interval-number*  <br/>
 *time:schedule-repeating-event agentset anonymous-command tick-or-time-number interval-number*<br/>
-*time:schedule-repeating-event agent "observer" tick-or-time interval-number*  <br/>
+*time:schedule-repeating-event "observer" anonymous-command tick-or-time interval-number*  <br/>
 *time:schedule-repeating-event-with-period agent anonymous-command tick-or-time period-duration period-type-string*  <br/>
 *time:schedule-repeating-event-with-period agentset anonymous-command tick-or-time-number period-duration period-type-string*<br/>
 *time:schedule-repeating-event-with-period "observer" anonymous-command tick-or-time period-duration period-type-string*

 Add a repeating event to the discrete event schedule.
-This primitive behaves almost identically to *time:schedule-event* except that after the event is dispatched it is immediately rescheduled *interval-number* ticks into the future using the same *agent* (or *agentset*) and *anonymous-command *.
+This primitive behaves almost identically to *time:schedule-event* except that after the event is dispatched it is immediately rescheduled *interval-number* ticks into the future using the same *agent* (or *agentset*) and *anonymous-command*.
 If the schedule is anchored (see time:anchor-schedule), then *time:schedule-repeating-event-with-period* can be used to expressed the repeat interval as a period (e.g. 1 "day" or 2.5 "hours").
 Warning: repeating events can cause an infinite loop to occur if you execute the schedule with time:go.
 To avoid infinite loops, use time:go-until.

     time:schedule-repeating-event turtles [ [] -> go-forward ] 2.5 1.0
 	time:schedule-repeating-event-with-period turtles [ [] -> go-forward ] 2.5 1.0 "hours"